 such as smart watches, fitness wearables, "smart" TVs and appliances,

 and other types of devices in the expanding "Internet of Things."

-The wireless market, dominated by compound semiconductor materials,
+The wireless market is dominated by compound semiconductor materials.

 Reproducibility for a production environment is provided with

 Plasma-Therm’s actively controlled ICP heated process module and an integrated